Emnetdegafe/allesOverFilm-client/README.md

 - Barcode scanner functionality that responds with prices of the requested DVD/Blu ray from two online stores(Bol.com and Amazon.nl).

 # Starting the app
-- The app is made with React-Native using expo so you need expo to try the app(either on your android phone or an Android Studio Emulator)
+- The app is made with React-Native using expo so you need Expo to try the app(either on your android phone or an Android Studio Emulator)
-- don't forget to run the backend so you can see the reviews and fetch prices
+- The server at #AllesOverFilm-backend should run in order to fetch prices and the rest of the data displayed on the app.

-# Frontend
+# This repository contains:
 - Screens folder contains the 4 screens, home, barcodescanner, reviewDetail, pricesAndReview(the screen after scanning the barcode) and About.
-- Router contains two stackNavigations(HomeStack and AboutStack) and DrowerNavigation file(see the image attached for further understanding of the app navigation)
+- Router Folder contains two stackNavigations(HomeStack and AboutStack) and DrowerNavigation file(see the image attached for further understanding of the app navigation)
-- Images used are located in the images folder, rating hexagon, logo, and others.
+- Images folder containes all the images used in the app as well as Gifs of the app screens.
 - Components folder has the logo, BarcodeScanner Icon, and review list components, all these components are rendered in the HomeScreen and are Stack navigated.

 # Essential links